 The variation in lick intake between animals further exacerbates the problem of insufficient intake.
 Dominance in the herd, lick-trough overcrowding, and irregular lick supply contribute to inconsistent and/or insufficient intake.
 Added to that, antagonists in the water, soil, and pastures (especially calcium, sulphur, and iron – see figure 7) can negatively affect the absorbability of trace elements.
 These antagonists bind with the trace elements and reduce their absorption in the gut.
 Some companies make use of so-called organic trace elements or a combination of organic and nonorganic trace elements in licks to improve availability.

 The best way to overcome all the possible disadvantages of oral supplementation is to use a balanced, injectable trace-mineral combination product such as Multimin® as a top-up supplement before critical periods.
 This is a sure and timely way to overcome antagonism and inconsistent intake during these periods when the animals have a high need for trace minerals.
 Injectable trace elements are transported within hours via the bloodstream from the point of injection to the liver, where they are stored.
 Their absorption is therefore not affected by the antagonists in the gut at all.
-That is why Virbac recommends a two-pronged supplementation strategy (the logo that illustrates it is figure 8).
+That is why Virbac recommends a two-pronged supplementation strategy.

 Due to the complicated interactions between minerals and trace minerals, it is not recommended that trace elements are supplemented separately.
 For example, if only zinc (Zn) is supplemented, the liver’s copper (Cu) status is reduced by 41%.
 If only copper is supplemented, the liver’s copper status is increased by 24%.
 If both are supplemented at the same time, however, the liver’s copper status is increased by 103%.
 The indiscriminate addition of minerals when self-mixing licks can lead to imbalances and must be avoided at all cost.